People working on early modern English and Irish nuns

 Laura Roberts is a DPhil candidate focusing on women and religion in the early modern period at the University of Oxford.
 Her doctoral project examines the religious ideas and images used to talk about national identity and belonging by English nuns in continental exile during the sixteenth and seventeenth centuries.
 After receiving her BA in History from Duke University, Laura completed her MPhil in British and European History at Oxford.

-Claire Schiano
+Claire Schiano-Locurcio

 Martin Thompson